ryangleason82/ML-BallDrop/README.md

 # ML-BallDrop

 Basics of Machine Learning to predict how many balls will land in a specific bucket using the k nearest neighbor algorithm.
-Here are some of my notes
+Here are some of my notes I took throughout the duration of the "Machine Learning With Javascript" course on Udemy.

 ## Important concepts learned: